rtrp/osu-transport/codeofconduct.md

 ## Original source and credit:

-This is a modified version of the Code of Conduct from Katy Huff's AFCR group webpage, and originated from http://2012.jsconf.us/#/about and
-The Ada Initiative with edits from DXL and the Data Intensive Biology Lab.
+This is a modified version of the Code of Conduct from Katy Huff's <a href="http://arfc.npre.illinois.edu/" target="_blank" >AFRC</a> group webpage, and originated from http://2012.jsconf.us/#/about and The Ada Initiative with edits from DXL and the Data Intensive Biology Lab.

 Please help by translating or improving: https://github.com/leftlogic/confcodeofconduct.com.